bemayer/42-exam-rank-04/README.md

 # Exam rank 04
-Probably one of the shortest Microshell implementation, 60ish lines
+Probably one of the shortest Microshell implementation, 60ish lines.